Single Point of Entry

 Those interested in opening a residential child care facility should view the brief presentation below, which covers:

-- Which COMAR sections may relate to your program and where to access them
+- Which COMAR sections may relate to your program and where to access the regulations.

 What types of programs are being licensed?

-The Departments of Human Resources and Juvenile Services will only license a new program if they have issued a Statement of Need.
-Currently Human Resources and Juvenile Services have not issued a Statement of Need in some time.
+The Departments of Human Services and Juvenile Services will only license a new program if they have issued a Statement of Need.
+Most recently, Statements of Need have been infrequently issued.
 When and if these agencies issue a Statement of Need, it will be published in the Maryland Register.

 - Therapeutic Group Homes